Updated: Jun 12

-One of the most important self defence skills you can acquire - and one everyone can apply, without ever setting foot in a self defence class - is how you are perceived by a criminal perpetrator.
+One of the most important self defence skills you can acquire and apply, without ever setting foot in a self defence class, is how you are perceived by a criminal perpetrator.

-Presence, authority, intensity and personal power is a massive turn-off to a potential asocial or predatory criminal (someone who just wants to hurt you or take advantage of you, rather than your possessions).
+Presence, authority, intensity and personal power is a massive turn-off to a potential asocial or predatory criminal (someone who just wants to hurt you or take advantage of you) and to those who want a low-risk mugging target for their possessions.
 Read on to discover why - and more importantly, how you personally can project these qualities.

 These attributes may never be seen by you as working or not - as they are preventative measures, aimed at keeping you safe prior to violence and as a deterrent when being ‘interviewed’ by criminals looking to their next victim.

 It’s - to you at least - an invisible skill.

 You may know someone with these ‘skills’.
 The ones you think, ‘I wouldn’t mess with him or her’.
 Or you’ve seen someone in the street or in a public or private setting and thought: ‘They’ve got authority or something about them’.
 Did you ever stop and think: ‘What is it with them that makes me feel this way?’